×

 Table of Contents

-Articles
+Article icon Articles

 What is Hardware Virtualization?

-Hardware Virtualization, often known as just virtualization, is the process of abstracting computer resources from the software that uses them.
+Legacy Hardware Virtualization, often known as just virtualization, is the process of abstracting computer resources from the software that uses them.
 Put simply, a single physical machine is divided to act like multiple virtual machines (VM).

 Virtual machines function independently, each with its own OS and applications.
 They behave like standalone computers.

 This single host system can support multiple virtual environments, each functioning independently while sharing the same architecture.
 As a result, businesses can run various applications or even different operating systems on one server seamlessly.
-This is achieved through a software called Hypervisor.
+This is achieved through software called Hypervisor.

 Getting the hang of virtualization can be pretty easy.
 Let’s break it down for you: